-In addition, your license plate will be confiscated and your vehicle can be immobilized for one to three years.
-You will be unable to register a motor vehicle and will be ordered to pay a $1,000 driver responsibility fee for two years.Collateral Consequences of Third OWI Offense
+In addition, your license plate will be confiscated, and your vehicle can be immobilized for one to three years.
+You will be unable to register a motor vehicle and will be ordered to pay a $1,000 driver responsibility fee for two years.Collateral Consequences of Third DUI Offense

 A collateral consequence is one that is not imposed by the court or the Secretary of State but instead arises simply because you have a felony conviction.
 This means that in addition to the above penalties, you could face serious collateral consequences.
 As a convicted felon, you may be prohibited from holding certain kinds of jobs and your second amendment and voting rights will also be impacted.
 There are many dozens of possible collateral consequences that might arise from a felony conviction and it is important for you to understand these possible consequences before you decide to plead guilty or stand trial.